U.K. reports record 93,045 COVID-19 cases as Omicron surges

 Johnson and Sturgeon agreed that Omicron posed a "significant threat to health and the economy," a spokesperson for the Scottish leader said.

-The U.K. Health Security Agency said Omicron cases were doubling in less than two days in all regions of England, apart from the south-west.
-The variant is already estimated to account for more than 80% of new cases in London.
+The U.K. Health Security Agency (HSA) said Omicron cases were doubling in less than two days in all regions of England, apart from the southwest.
+The variant is already estimated to account for more than 80 per cent of new cases in London.

 Britain is racing to get booster vaccines into arms to counter the rapid rise in infections.